QuantuMobileSoftware/geoap/README.md

 `docker push registry.quantumobile.co/sip-web-server:latest`

-### Use locally builded images with minikube

-Use command `eval $(minikube docker-env)`to point your terminal to use the docker daemon inside minikube.
-Now you can ‘build’ against the docker inside minikube, which is instantly accessible to kubernetes cluster.
-Just use build command above.
-Evaluating the docker-env is only valid for the current terminal.
-By closing the terminal, you will go back to using your own system’s docker daemon.

-###  Use locally builded images with kind
+###  Use locally built images with kind

 To make local images available for using in deployments and creating pods processes may be used command:

 `kind load docker-image registry.quantumobile.co/sip-web-server:latest registry.quantumobile.co/sip-web-application:latest`
-This command will copy locally builded images into kind cluster.
+This command will copy locally built images into kind cluster.

 [Check kind documentation for details](https://kind.sigs.k8s.io/docs/user/quick-start/#loading-an-image-into-your-cluster).